ShiftLeftSecurity/zipdu/README.md

 ## zipdu

-zipdu is a web service which exposes an HTTP endpoint that accepts a zip file upload as input and returns its inflated byte size and number of contained files in a JSON-formatted response. zipdu is vulnerable to zip bombs and zip slip attacks.
+zipdu is a web service which exposes an HTTP endpoint that accepts a zip file upload as input and returns its inflated byte size and number of contained files in a JSON-formatted response. zipdu is vulnerable to zip bombs and directory traversal attacks.

 ----------